-- It represents the value of the cash that one can get of an insurance policy at any given time.
+- It represents the value of the cash one can get from an insurance policy at any time.

-- The value is dependent on the age of the policy and grows with time.
-For instance, if the policy is surrendered in the very initial years, then the amount available may be significantly less than the paid-up premium because the initial premiums are usually not used for investment but for covering the various costs, such as up-front or front-end fee.
+- The value depends on the policy’s age and grows with time.
+For instance, if the policy is surrendered in the very initial years, then the amount available may be significantly less than the paid-up premium because the initial premiums are usually not used for investment but for covering the various costs, such as up-front or front-end fees.

 - If a policy is surrendered before a set time, then surrender charges are deducted from the CSV.
-But if the cancellation is done after that time, then the surrender charge deduction is not imposed on the withdrawal.
+But if the cancellation is made after that time, the surrender charge deduction is not imposed on the withdrawal.

 - If the policy is surrendered in full in exchange for cash value, then the insurance policy is rendered null and void.
 In partial withdrawal, the CSV decreases the policy’s death benefit.

 How Does Cash Surrender Value Work?